frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 We have to try and help every family at the breakfast table that may have their radio on, or in the car some place, to receive good ideas, family values.

-A man told me recently that he was listening to a program on a radio, and surprisingly this program was very pro-family, and he was very impressed.
+A man told me recently that he was listening to a program on the radio, and surprisingly this program was very pro-family, and he was very impressed.
 The program gave a certain number you could call if you had any questions or comments to make.

 He called the program and said, "Look, I\'d just like to congratulate you on this marvelous program.
 It\'s very wonderful to hear such things."